johnpapa/angular-styleguide/README.md

     *Why?*: This makes it easier to test (mock or real) the data calls when testing a controller that uses a data service.

     *Why?*: Data service implementation may have very specific code to handle the data repository.
-This may include headers, how to talk to the data, or other services such as $http.
+This may include headers, how to talk to the data, or other services such as `$http`.
 Separating the logic into a data service encapsulates this logic in a single place hiding the implementation from the outside consumers (perhaps a controller), also making it easier to change the implementation.

   ```javascript
   /* recommended */